enermaps/enermaps/doc/README.md

 Similarly to the previous case, a Python process handles this syncing task: the shell script `src/scripts/fetch-pull` gets invoked hourly at `:00` minutes in the background.

+#### Updating the list of users with permissions to edit the wiki

+Only those users that are contributors or collaborators in the repository under `GITHUB_WIKI_REMOTE_URL` are allowed to sign in on the platform and make modifications to the wiki.
+To update the list of these users, a Python function is invoked hourly at `:10` minutes in the background.

 #### Adjusting frequency & Checking logs

 To change the frequency of the scripts' invocations under `src/scripts/`, the `src/docker-run/scheduled_jobs.py` file